Sky Dixon

 The Myton Hospices provides compassionate care and support for people with life-limiting illnesses and their families - both in their Inpatient Units and out in the community.

-Don't get me wrong, I have many blessings in life and I am able to make the most of it, but the reason I talk about this is that my experiences have revealed to me and the people around me how severely lacking the government services for long-term sick and disabled people are.
-For this reason, this cause is very close to my heart.
+Don't get me wrong, I don't want to make this about me.
+I have many blessings in life and I am able to make the most of it, but the reason I talk about this is that my experiences have revealed to me and the people around me how severely lacking the government services for long-term sick and disabled people are.
+For this reason, this cause is close to my heart and when I was offered the chance to take part in this charity walk, I felt I must.

 The experience of those like myself and those who Myton Hospices supports are in many ways vastly different, but we both share the same painful dilemma: what do you do when the doctors have done all they can?